horga83/shellChatGPT/man/README.md

 #### 3. Prompt Engineering and Design

-Unless the chat `options -cc` are set, **NO** INSTRUCTION is given to the language model (as would, otherwise, be the initial prompt).
+Very short **INSTRUCTION** to behave like a chatbot are given with `options -ccCC`, unless otherwise explicitly set by the user.

-On chat mode, if no INSTRUCTION is set, a short one is given, and some options set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
-With cheap and fast models of text cmpls, such as Curie, the best_of option may even be worth setting (to 2 or 3).
+On chat mode, if no INSTRUCTION is set, a short one is given, and some options auto set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
+With cheap and fast models of text cmpls, such as Curie, the best_of option may be worth setting (to 2 or 3).

 Prompt engineering is an art on itself.
 Study carefully how to craft the best prompts to get the most out of text, code and chat compls models.

 Certain prompts may return empty responses.
 Maybe the model has nothing to further complete input or it expects more text.
-Try trimming spaces, appending a full stop/ellipsis, resetting temperature or adding more text.
+Try trimming spaces, appending a full stop/ellipsis, resetting temperature, or adding more text.

 Prompts ending with a space character may result in lower quality